 Feels custom-made fit-wise for him

-s is how a male mountaineer expressed his appreciation of the Kento Tour High GTX in the fit department.
+"Love them"—this is how a male mountaineer expressed his appreciation of the Kento Tour High GTX in the fit department.
 That said, female climbers tell a different story, with one saying that "when going downhill they feel a bit tight."
 Another female mountaineer believes that the boot is not for wide feet.

-Climb light in the Kento Tour High
+Climb light in the Kento Tour High GTX

 "This shoe is very light for leather," says a mountaineer.
 Indeed, at 610 g per kick, the Kento Tour High GTX is among the lightest mountaineering boots on the market.
 FYI: on average, mountaineering boots weigh 865 g.